GCSE: Implications for Wales and Northern Ireland

 These reforms did not apply immediately in Wales and Northern Ireland, where GCSEs would continue to be available on the A*–G grading system.
 However, owing to legislative requirements for comparability between GCSEs in the three countries and allowances for certain subjects and qualifications to be available in Wales and Northern Ireland, some 9–1 qualifications were to be available and the other changes were mostly adopted in these countries as well.

-In Northern Ireland a decision was taken by Minister of Education, Peter Wier (DUP), in 2016 to align the A* Grade to the 9 Grade of the English reformed qualifications.
-The first award of the new A* grade being in 2019.
-A C* grade was also introduced in Northern Ireland to align to the 5 Grade in England, again with first awarding in 2019.
+In Northern Ireland, a decision was taken by Minister of Education, Peter Wier (DUP), in 2016 to align the A* Grade to the 9 Grade of the English reformed qualifications.
+The first award of the new A* grade was in 2019.
+A C* grade was also introduced in Northern Ireland to align to the 5 grade in England, again with first awarding in 2019.
 GCSEs in Northern Ireland remain modular and Science practicals can count towards the overall grade.
 Speaking and listening also remains a component of the GCSE English Language specification.

+VCSE in Wales

+A new brand of vocational qualifications, called VCSEs, will be introduced in Wales from September 2027.

+Subjects taught under this new qualification will be: